 Students are responsible for completing all of the assessments detailed in the previous section.
-If a student is sick and needs to request an extension or accommodation on a mini project, they must send an email to their instructor.
+However, in special cases extension can be requested to the instructor at least 24 hours before the submission deadline.
+If a student is sick and needs to request an extension or accommodation on the assignment or the final project, they must send an email to their instructor.
 In order for the request to be considered, the email:

-- must be received at least one day before the mini project is due - must include the course code in the subject line - must include your full name and student number - must specify for which project the extension/accommodation is being requested - must include the following sentences: - "I affirm that I am experiencing an illness or personal emergency and I understand that to falsely claim so is an offence under the Code of Behaviour on Academic Matters." - "I understand that the weight of this assessment will be moved to the weekly quizzes (10%) and to the final project (5%)"
+- must be received at least 24 hours before the assessment is due - must include the course code in the subject line - must include your full name and student number - must specify for which project the extension/accommodation is being requested - must include the following sentences: - "I affirm that I am experiencing an illness or personal emergency and I understand that to falsely claim so is an offence under the Code of Behaviour on Academic Matters." - "I understand that the weight of this assessment (assignment or final project) will be moved to the weekly quizzes and to the final exam"